JosephAnson/nuxt-ai/docs/content/index.md

   AI Rules

   #description{unwrap="p"}
-  Pre-defined rules for AI assistants like Cursor and Claude to enhance development.
+  Pre-defined rules for AI assistants like Cursor, Windsurf and Claude to enhance development.
   :::

   :::u-page-feature